 The entrepreneur community feeds on itself, and with the ideal setting of cheap living, openness to outsiders, and great weather, Thailand has seen a steadily increasing flow of digital nomads and highly qualified professionals into the country as a regular occurrence.
 Business travelers and digital nomads (of recent years) have brought a broad variety of skills and business ideas into a country that has been ripe for growth.

 The momentum does not look like it is going to slow anytime soon with co-working spaces being set up all over the country, tech startup conferences focusing on educating startup enthusiasts, along with numerous government-driven educational programs.

 Thailand is said to be the 17th easiest place in the world to set up and do business.
 This encompasses all things from bureaucratic procedures to application costs involved.
 Taxation is also very reasonable.

 Our company, Iglu, helps to facilitate the transition easily to live and work in Thailand.
-We have a very strong focus on helping assist the with the transition and development of startups in Thailand, employing a team of people to help with relocation and documentation allowing new-comers to concentrate on the startup or business development and settling into their new life.
+We have a very strong focus on helping with the transition and development of startups in Thailand.
+By employing a team of people to help with relocation and documentation, we allow new-comers to concentrate on the startup or business development and settle into their new life.

-Finding talent has been seen as one of the challenges for scaling a startup quickly in Thailand.
-Iglu has a huge network of talented professionals to help you find the perfect people for your start-up in Thailand, and connections to help assist you with your projects.
+Finding talent has been seen as one of the challenges for scaling a startup quickly.
+Iglu has a huge network of talented professionals to help you find the perfect people for your startup in Thailand, and connections to help assist you with your projects.